-‘Canary’ Nano Optical Sensor Technology now detects Tricresyl Phosphate in Aircraft Cabins
+‘Canary’ Nano Optical Sensor Technology now detects Tributyl Phosphate (TBP) in Aircraft Cabins

-VN Aerotoxic Detection Solutions Ltd have been developing their patented nano sensor technology for the past 5- years to create a ‘Canary’ type sensor for real-time detection of the poisonous organophosphate-compound Tricresyl Phosphate, TCP in aircraft cabins.
+VN Aerotoxic Detection Solutions Ltd have been developing their patented nano sensor technology for the past 5- years to create a ‘Canary’ type sensor for real-time detection of the poisonous organophosphate-compounds Tributyl Phosphate, TBP and Tricresyl Phosphate, TCP in aircraft cabins.

-The initial handheld unit design and detection capability is being witness tested and verified using Gas chromatography–mass spectrometry (GC MS) by the National Physical Laboratory in Teddington, UK for the detection of low-level TCP in ‘real-time’.
+The initial handheld unit design and detection capability has been witness tested and verified using Gas chromatography–mass spectrometry (GC MS) by the National Physical Laboratory in Teddington, UK for the detection of low-level TBP in ‘real-time’.

 Work is ongoing to add Tricresyl Phosphate (TCP) and Triphenyl Phosphate (TPP) to its detection library.

 The VN-ADS Canary has been proven in testing and verification for accuracy, robustness and flexibility of operation within the aircraft cabin in actual flight and using aircraft cabin test facilities.